Notes on the Geography of The United Kingdom: Glasgow Core

 Wellington had earlier been in India, which explains why he's here at Assaye accepting the surrender of Daulat Scindia, who has dismounted from his elephant.

-Least persuasive of the bronzes, here we have the iron duke busy giving directions but this time to horses pulling his bucolic plow.
+Least persuasive of the bronzes, here we have the iron duke busy giving directions to horses pulling a plow.
 Full disclosure: it may not be the great man but merely, as one source puts it, "a peasant."
-That theory raises its own question, however.
+That theory raises another question, however.
 Namely, why bother?

 Think it's a church?
 Think again.
 You may have spotted this building at the end of the view of the county buildng some pictures back.
 It's Hucheson's Hospital, but it was never a hospital in today's sense of that word.
 Now housing the National Trust for Scotland, it was built in 1805 (and remodelled in 1876) to house a charity founded by George and Thomas Hutcheson to grant pensions to old men.
 Maybe Hospitality Center comes closer.

 Want to try "church" again?
 This time you'd be right, though you'll be hard pressed to identify the style.
 In 1839 it was a Scottish Episcopal Church, but it became a Free Presbyterian Church before it became other things, most recently the Malmaison Hotel, of which the church entrance became the door to the brasserie.
 Williamson writes of the "powerful pylon form savagely stripped of its detail," including a choragic monument up top.